How to Avoid Plagiarism - Steps to a Plagiarism Free Paper

 5. Use Plagiarism Checker

-During the research process, some words or phrases might stick to your mind that you accidentally include in your writing.
-To clear the doubt, run your paper on a plagiarism checking tool and catch plagiarism before submitting your work.
+Some words or phrases might stick to your mind that you accidentally include in your writing during the research process.
+Run your paper on a plagiarism checking tool and catch plagiarism before submitting your work to clear the doubt.

 Types of Plagiarism